giovankoulits/improvIT-users-react/README.md

 I used raw CSS due to the simplicity of the design.<br>
 I did not find it necessary to install a CSS framework or preprocessor.<br>
 I chose React instead of raw JS for modularity and shorter syntax.<br>
-I used react & vite instead of create react app because it is faster lighter for deployment.<br>
+I used react & vite instead of create react app because it is faster and lighter for deployment.<br>
 I Installed react-spinners for the loading animation.<br>

 **Installation:**<br>